nealmick/NumberClassifier/README.md

 # NumberClassifier
 PyTorch NumberClassifier with web app interface.
-Inputs drawn numbers and shows output on graph.
-Model trained on mnist hand written number dataset.
+User inputs drawn number, the drawing is then classified 0-9.
+The model output classifications are then displayed on a graph.
+The Model was trained on the mnist hand written number dataset.

 #### Install: